 Traditional PIM software does not allow you to engage your suppliers and your retail partners on a personal level.
 Outside of product syndication, you are left to emails and spreadsheets to communicate with buyers.
 This is insufficient for scaling your business and streamlining the process for your sales team.

 Within Surefront, you have complete control over the data that your 3rd-party partners can see.
+Surefront's PIM informs your B2B Customer Relationship Management (CRM) platform for instant selected data access for stakeholders.
 This keeps all sensitive financial information private to your team while providing the flexibility to share what you choose with whomever you wish.

-Surefront unites PIM and PLM tools and allows you to bring products to market with functionality that goes well beyond the simplicity of internal team collaboration.
+Surefront unites PIM, CRM and PLM tools and allows you to bring products to market with functionality that goes well beyond the simplicity of internal team collaboration.
 Read more about merchandising software here.

-With other traditional PIMs, you are often subjected to preset formats for e-commerce syndication that only cover the largest and most common retailers’ requirements.
+With traditional PIMs, you are often subjected to preset formats for eCommerce syndication that only cover the largest and most common retailers’ requirements.
 If you have other retail channels outside of those select few, you are left with no support from your PIM software.

 Surefront solves this issue by providing custom formatting that meets the exact requirements of your sales channels.
 Whether you’re working with a retailer that keeps it simple with one general product format or you’re selling to a retailer that has five different formats just for sofas, Surefront allows for the flexibility you need.

-Along similar lines, another problem that e-commerce teams face is constantly-changing product requirements and formats from their retail partners.
+Another problem that eCommerce teams face is constantly-changing product requirements and formats from their retail partners.
 This is another area where Surefront’s flexibility in data formatting fits the bill.

 Bonus Section: How to Properly Sell Your Products to Retailers

-Retailers prefer when you use Surefront over a traditional PIM system.
+Retailers prefer when you use Surefront's unified platform over a traditional PIM system.
 Your ability to easily curate the ideal showcases and quotes for them makes for a better experience when negotiating prices, engaging in product customization, and finalizing deals.
-Buyers who have experienced Surefront’s Unified Collaboration Management platform have unanimously agreed that communication within the platform is far easier and more effective than email.
+Buyers who have experienced Surefront’s Unified Product Collaboration Platform have unanimously agreed that communication is far easier and more effective than email.
 As a brand who wants to sell more to your retailers, it behooves you to leverage Surefront’s added values for your retail partners.

 Surefront allows retailers to better manage their categories.
 For more on category management, read our blog that gives the full rundown on how retailers use a category-oriented method of procurement to drive growth and perfect their assortments.